Biological-Microsystems-Laboratory/git-style-guide-and-tutorial/readme.md

 	$ git config --list

-###Initialize a repository, add a readme, a remote, and push to github
+###Initialize a repository, add a readme, a remote, and push to GitHub

 make a new directory and enter it, and make a file